 My Halloween dream for many years has been unlimited fog for my front yard graveyard haunt.
 I usually set up a fence along the sidewalk and have a bunch of tombstones and other scary Halloween props in the front yard.
 I’ve run 3-4 foggers on individual timers but they just couldn’t keep up and no matter how hard I tried, the timers wouldn’t synch up.
 So I’d have a lot of fog and then 2 minutes later have nothing.
 I needed a complete system for continuous fog.

-To help your fog stay around you need a fog chiller to cool it after it leaves the fog machine.
+To help your fog stay around you need a fog chiller to cool the fog after it leaves the fog machine.
 I’d done trash can fog chillers in the past and they work ok but then you have a big black trashcan in your haunt that you have to incorporate or hide somehow.
-This fog chiller has 3 foggers connected to an Arduino and controlled by relays – with room for a fourth.

 The idea was that foggers on one end would all feed into a tube that carried the fog into the “cooling side” where it snaked around, cooled under 5-6 bags of ice, and was then dumped into the bottom chamber to be released at ground level.

 Building a Fog Chiller